 Many road networks in the hardest hit areas of the country are still not open, making communities in conflict-areas inaccessible for humanitarian workers.
 The WFP-managed UN Humanitarian Air Service (UNHAS) operates three flights a week between Djibouti and Sana’a for humanitarian workers.

-In February 2017, WFP reached more than five million people in 17 governorates through food distributions and vouchers exchanged for food in shops.
+In February 2017, WFP reached nearly 5.3 million people in 17 governorates through food distributions and vouchers that can be exchanged for food in shops.
 WFP decided to reach as many people as possible with the limited resources at hand, even though it meant distributing smaller rations.

-Our aim is to scale up our operation to fully cover 7 million people.
-The net funding requirement for this between March and August 2017 is US$ 415 million.
+Our aim is to scale up our operation to fully cover 9 million people.
+The net funding requirement for this is US$ 1.2 billion until March 2018.

 It takes four months from the time WFP receives funds until food reaches the country and is in the hands of families who need it.